cnguyenm/mini-block-site/README.md

-# Mini Blocksite
+# Mini Block-site
-Mini blocksite is a chrome extension.
+Mini block-site is a chrome extension.
 It has essential function of a blocksite, helps increase productivity.

 ## functionality